Constitute a Québec Business Corporation

 Processing your application

 If your application is compliant and complete and the required fees have been paid, the Registraire des entreprises will issue a certificate of constitution and assign a date to it.
-The Registraire constitutes the corporation, registers it and assigns it a Québec enterprise number (NEQ).
+The Registraire constitutes the corporation, registers it and assigns it a Québec Enterprise Number (NEQ).
 Then, the Registraire deposits the articles of constitution, the accompanying documents and the certificate of constitution in the enterprise register.
 At that point, your business corporation is constituted.

 Legal obligations of business corporations

 If you file the articles of constitution with the notice establishing the address of the head office and list of directors, you must file the initial declaration prescribed by the Act respecting the Legal Publicity of Enterprises within 60 days of the registration of the business corporation.
+The enterprise is liable to penal and administrative sanctions if it does not file the initial declaration within that time.

 Once registered, the business corporation will have to fulfil annual legal obligations.
 For more information, see Legal Obligations Stemming from Registration.

-Client services of the Registraire des entreprises is provided by Services Québec at its offices in Montréal or Québec, as well as by email or telephone.
+Client services of the Registraire des entreprises are provided by Services Québec at its offices in Montréal or Québec, as well as by email or telephone.
 Contact information is provided on the Contact Us page.

-Client Services staff can help you understand, in particular, the process for constituting a business corporation and the application of the rules of law in general.
+Client services staff can help you understand, in particular, the process for constituting a business corporation and the application of the rules of law in general.
 However, they cannot interpret the rules to adapt them to a specific case or respond to a specific situation.
 For such help, consult a legal adviser.